 Laila Swanson has been the Assistant Professor in Costume Design and Set Design at Swarthmore College since 2009, and she is also the faculty designer for Production Ensemble, advisor for Senior Company and Co-Chair of Productions.

-Her recent costume designs at Swarthmore College include A Bright Room Called Day and The Royal Singer, both directed by Elizabeth Stevens, and Dublin by Lamplight, directed by Alex Torra.
-Off-campus collaborations include the costume designs for Henry IV – Your Prince and Mine for Shakespeare in Clark Park, directed by Alex Torra, Big Love for Temple University Theater, A Bright New Boise for Simpatico Theatre Project, both directed by Jill Harrison, and Funnyhouse of a Negro at Brown University, directed by Kym Moore.
+Her recent costume designs at Swarthmore College include The 25th Annual Putnam County Spelling Bee, As You Like It, Airswimming, The Seagull, A Bright Room Called Day, and Dublin by Lamplight.
+Recent off-campus collaborations include the costume designs for Mr. Burns for Villanova University Theater, Henry IV – Your Prince and Mine for Shakespeare in Clark Park, Big Love for Temple University Theater, Dead Man's Cellphone and A Bright New Boise for Simpatico Theatre Project, and Funnyhouse of a Negro for Brown University.

-Laila was the Costume Shop Supervisor for the Department of Theater and Dance Department at Swarthmore College in 2005-2009, and is a long standing member of IATSE (International Alliance of Theatrical and Stage Employees) as both costume designer and scenic artist.
-Her work as scenic artist includes the movies of M Night Shyamalan and other films made in Philadelphia 1998-2001.
+Laila was the Costume Shop Supervisor for the Department of Theater and Dance Department at Swarthmore College in 2005-2009, and she is a long standing member of IATSE (International Alliance of Theatrical and Stage Employees) as both costume designer and scenic artist.
+Her work as scenic artist includes the movies of M Night Shyamalan and other films made in Philadelphia 1998-2006.

 She received an MFA in Set Design with additional credits in Costume Design from Temple University in 1994.